 PRESIDENT - The president shall be an ex-officio member of all standing committees of the Council.
 He shall preside at all meetings of the Council.
-He president mediates between the political and management aspects of the Association's work with due repard for both.
-He is the Association's work with due repard for both.
+The president mediates between the political and management aspects of the Association's work with due regard for both.
 He is the Association's principal public spokesman and external liaison officer.
 The president is directly responsible to the Council and bears over-all responsibility for the Association's well-being, development, public image and its effectiveness in terms of its goals.